mnevers/Scripts/README.md

 # Scripts
 Perl, PHP, Python, Java, C#, Shell example scripts.
-Each script is documented as a header within the code.
+Each script is documented through a header within the code.
 Here is a summary for each scripted included within this repository 'Scripts'

 # CleanList.sh
 Sorts all positional parameters given to this program into a clean list leaving them in